borisyankov/rulespal/rulebooks/underwater_cities_rulebook.md

-THE NEXT FRONTIER
+## THE NEXT FRONTIER
 The earth is overpopulated.
 The colonization of Mars is always four decades away.
 Only one avenue is open for human expansion: the world under the sea.

 Players compete to build the best underwater nation – an archipelago of undersea cities connected by a network of transportation tunnels.
 Kelp farms and desalination plants will provide your people with food and water.
 Laboratories will give you the knowledge you need to run everything more efficiently.
 Perhaps you will even be able to build symbiotic cities, fully integrated with the underwater ecosystem.

 Beginning as a single city, you will expand your network, connecting it with the coastal metropolises.
 At a time when hunger has exceeded agricultural output and water shortages strain the bonds of the Federation of Nations, you will build a nation that is self-sustaining, perhaps even someday exporting your products to those who have been left ashore.

 This is your task.
 This is your destiny.
 The world’s hopes lie in your underwater cities.

-3 MARKERS IN EACH OF 4 PLAYER COLORS

-GAME OVERVIEW
+## GAME OVERVIEW

 Players work to build underwater cities, a transportation network that connects them, and various facilities that support them.
 In each round, players take turns choosing an action while simultaneously playing a card.
 If the card matches the color of the chosen action slot, the player also gains a benefit from the card.

 At three times during the game, players will deal with Production, a special phase in which their underwater network produces  points and resources while their people consume food.
 At the end of the game, additional points are awarded for various accomplishments and the player with the most points wins.

-COMPONENTS
+## COMPONENTS

 DOUBLE-SIDED MAIN GAME BOARD

+4 PLAYER INFO CARDS

+4 DOUBLE-SIDED PLAYER BOARDS

+4 FINAL SCORING CARDS

+4 PERSONAL ASSISTANT CARDS

+3 ACTION TILES IN 4 COLORS

+ERA I DECK: 66 CARDS

+ERA II DECK: 57 CARDS

+ERA III DECK: 57 CARDS

 10 THREE-CREDIT SPECIAL CARDS

 15 ONE- AND TWO-CREDIT SPECIAL CARDS

 8 GOVERNMENT CONTRACT CARDS

 16 METROPOLIS TILES (11 BLUE, 5 BROWN)

-CREDIT TOKENS
-IN VARIOUS DENOMINATIONS
+CREDIT TOKENS IN VARIOUS DENOMINATIONS
 1 CREDIT – 20X
 5 CREDITS – 10X
 10 CREDITS – 5X

-BIOMATTER TOKENS
-IN VARIOUS DENOMINATIONS
+BIOMATTER TOKENS IN VARIOUS DENOMINATIONS
 1 BIOMATTER – 10X, 3 BIOMATTER – 7X

-1 ERA MARKER

-4 PLAYER INFO CARDS

-4 DOUBLE-SIDED PLAYER BOARDS
-FEDERAL PRIORITY

-FEDERAL PRIORITY

-TRADE SURPLUS

-Whenever you connect your network to a new metropolis, gain 2 credits and 2 points.
-CORPORATE EXPANSION

-Build any building on an expansion site.
-Pay the usual cost.
-BUILD EXPANSION

-Pay 1 credit to perform the action in any slot.
-It might be available or not occupied by you.
-SECRET MISSION

-4 FINAL SCORING CARDS
-“Let‘s talk about your small brain, human.”
-PERSONAL
-ASSISTANT

-PERSONAL
-ASSISTANT

-PERSONAL
-ASSISTANT

-PERSONAL
-ASSISTANT

-4 PERSONAL ASSISTANT CARDS
-SMUGGLING

-You may pay 1 science or 1 steelplast to upgrade one of your desalination plants.
-TECHNOLOGY NEGOTIATION

-You may pay 1 credit to immediately perform the action in any available slot.
-EXTRAORDINARY  MISSION

-ERA I DECK: 66 CARDS

-INDUSTRIAL ESPIONAGE

-Gain 1 steelplast for every 2 connected desalination plants you have.
-FILTRATION RECYCLING
-86
-23.08.2018   21:56:20
-If you have at least 2 connected upgraded laboratories, gain 1 science, 1 steelplast, and 1 card.
-TRIAL RUN
-70
-ERA II DECK: 57 CARDS
-REPLICATION SYSTEMS TEST
-23.08.2018   21:57:23
-If you have at least 5 connected cities, you may build a desalination plant for free.
-CONSTRUCTION WINDFALL
-146
-You may pay 1 credit to use
-one or two of your action cards.
-DEMONSTRATION
-124
-ERA III DECK: 57 CARDS
- 3 ACTION TILES
-IN 4 COLORS
-
-8x
-9x
-10x

-1010
-5
-1

-KELP TOKENS
-IN VARIOUS DENOMINATIONS
+KELP TOKENS  IN VARIOUS DENOMINATIONS
 1 KELP – 15X, 3 KELP – 9X

+STEELPLAST TOKENS IN VARIOUS DENOMINATIONS
+1 STEELPLAST – 15X, 3 STEELPLAST – 9X

+SCIENCE TOKENS IN VARIOUS DENOMINATIONS
+1 SCIENCE – 10X, 3 SCIENCE – 8X

 47 DOUBLE-SIDED TUNNEL TILES
-4

 1 ACTION-CLONING TILE

-37 FARM TOKENS
+4 MULTIPLIER TILES

 17 NONSYMBIOTIC CITY DOMES (WHITE)
 13 SYMBIOTIC CITY DOMES (PURPLE)

+3 MARKERS IN EACH OF 4 PLAYER COLORS

+1 ERA MARKER

+37 FARM TOKENS
 37 DESALINATION PLANT TOKENS
 37 LABORATORY TOKENS
-5x
-10x
-SCIENCE TOKENS
-IN VARIOUS DENOMINATIONS
-1 SCIENCE – 10X, 3 SCIENCE – 8X
-STEELPLAST TOKENS
-IN VARIOUS DENOMINATIONS
-1 STEELPLAST – 15X, 3 STEELPLAST – 9X
-4 MULTIPLIER TILES
-GAME OVERVIEW
-COMPONENTS
-2
-3

-MAIN GAME BOARD
-ERA I, II AND III CARD DECKS
-VARIOUS COMPONENTS
-CITIES (DOMES)
-(USE 13 SYMBIOTIC CITIES
-IN A FOUR-PLAYER GAME)
-BUILDINGS
-GREEN ACTION SLOTS
-GOVERNMENT CONTRACTS
-(USE THESE SPACES ONLY DURING
-ADVANCED GAME WITH GOVERNMENT
-CONTRACTS.)
-THREE-CREDIT SPECIAL CARDS
-ALWAYS-AVAILABLE ACTION SLOT
-SCORING TRACK
-YELLOW ACTION SLOTS
-RESOURCES
-(CREDITS)
-TUNNELS
-RESOURCES
-(KELP)
-RESOURCES
-(STEELPLAST)
-RESOURCES
-(SCIENCE)
-RESOURCES
-(BIOMATTER)
-q PLACE THE
-ERA MARKER ON
-THE FIRST SPACE
-OF THE ERA
-TRACK.
-ERA TRACK
-RED ACTION SLOTS
-PLACE ONE
-SCORE MARKER
-FOR EACH PLAYER
-ON THE STARTING
-SPACE OF THE
-SCORING TRACK.
-ACTION-CLONING TILE
-(ONLY USED IN 4-PLAYER GAME)
-ONE- OR TWO-CREDIT
-SPECIAL CARDS DECK
-WITH TOP CARD FACE UP
-FEDERATION
-TRACK
-PLAYER-ORDER
-TRACK
-s SPECIAL CARDS

-GAME SETUP
+## GAME SETUP

 1. Place the main game board in the center of the table.
 The board is two-sided.
 The side